1740

 Treatise on Morals

 Toussaint was a friend of Diderot.
 The Treatise, which defended a non-religious system of ethics, was greatly admired although it generated much scandal, was publicly burned, and caused Toussaint to flee the country.
+“To love men and to treat them with goodness, considering them only in their simple condition of men, and not for the love of God, that is true humanity.”

 |